jwiseman37/DemoUefTool/README.md

 # Demo Uef Tool
-This is a simple LTI tool that demonstrates a variety of options in UEF.
+This is a simple LTI 1.3 tool that demonstrates a variety of options in UEF and a basic LTI 1.3 launch.

 ## Configuration
 To configure, goto the dev portal and configure a new LTI 1.3 application.

-Note that if your Host URL is different for your tool, replace https://mylearn.int.bbpd.io:8092 throughout and update the config.ts as noted below.
+Note that if your host URL is different for your tool, replace https://mylearn.int.bbpd.io:8092 throughout and update the config.ts as noted below.
 You will then need to update the cert files or switch to using http depending on your configuration.

 - Domain: mylearn.int.bbpd.io